bstreete/bstreete.github.io/content/recipes/oat-chocolate-bars.md

 ---
-title: "Oat 'n Chocalate Bars"
+title: "Oat 'n Chocolate Bars"
 date: 2019-12-23T16:07:06-07:00
 draft: false
 tags: ["dessert", "bread"]
 author: ["Lis Handley", "Handley Family"]
 ---
 #### Notes
-Can doulbe recipe and use a 13" by 9" pan.
+Can double recipe and use a 13" by 9" pan.
 Do not attempt to do more than double or the end result is soggy.

 ### Ingredients
 - 1/2 cup flour